Er dS

 Procedure:

 • 1.
-Access evaporator area: Remove interior rear panel in the freezer or fresh food section (depending on model) to expose the evaporator and attached sensors.
+Access the evaporator area: Remove the interior rear panel in the freezer or fresh food section (depending on the model) to expose the evaporator and attached sensors.

 • 3.
-Inspect physically: Check for broken wires, cracked sensor housing, or a loose clip that prevents good contact with the tubing.
+Perform a physical inspection: Check for broken wires, a cracked sensor housing, or a loose clip that prevents good contact with the tubing.

 • 7.
-If thermistor tests good: The main control board may be misreading the sensor.
+If the thermistor tests as good: The main control board may be misreading the sensor.
 Inspect and, if necessary, replace the board.

 Advertisements